 I have said it before and I will say it again.
 You all make my job a breeze!
-I am daily inspired to program, train, write, and come into work.
+I am continually inspired to program, train, write, and come into work.
 I love being around all of you-young and old, tall and short, man and woman, athlete and couch sitter, post partum and recent retiree!
 Somehow we find our way to each other and we end up having a blast.
-My friend Paul, though quiet and reserved at first, is some one whom I have come to look up to as a leader, and intense motivator.
-As our time training in group fitness classes has went on, he has stepped in with great energy and enthusiasm.
+My friend Paul, though quiet and reserved at first, is someone that I have come to look up to as a leader, and intense motivator.
+As our time training in group fitness classes has gone on, he has stepped in with great energy and enthusiasm.
 When Paul is not there due to illness, family, or business travel, something is missing.
 Hear a little more about his story and you will grasp onto that something I am talking about…

 You appear to be such an athletic, fit, and healthy individual.
 When I see you perform in and outside of the gym I see someone who embodies all the elements we talk about with Habitude Fitness.
 Tell me a little about your healthy habits and why you choose them.

-I do a variety of things, including: endurance/aerobics, strength training, martial arts & manual labor.
-I find that variety allows me cover the various aspects of fitness; diet (we will talk about that later), strength, endurance and flexibility.
+I do a variety of things, including endurance/aerobics, strength training, martial arts & manual labor.
+I find that variety allows me to cover the various aspects of fitness; diet (we will talk about that later), strength, endurance, and flexibility.
 It also helps with boredom.
 In terms of my current fitness goals, I am more focused on changing my stride and improving my 5k times now.

 I have studied the martial arts for several years.
-I have focused mostly on the Chinese internal marital arts.
-These included Tai Chi, Ba Qua and Hsing Yi.
+I have focused mostly on the Chinese internal martial arts.
+These included Tai Chi, Ba Qua, and Hsing Yi.
 The internal arts focus integrating the body as a single unit.
-It does this this by starting by moving slowly then increasing the speed.
+It does this by starting by moving slowly then increasing the speed.
 Lowing down allows one to focus on body mechanics.
 It also works on your balance, which gets more important as we age.
 I also spent a year studying Krav Maga when I was an expat in Amsterdam.
-Krav Maga is a quick way to learn to defend oneself, but is not for the faint of heart.
+Krav Maga is a quick way to learn to defend oneself but is not for the faint of heart.

 How has having your diagnosis made you stronger?

-What has been the hardest part in having a chronic condition and trying to maintain a healthy lifestyle?
+What has been the hardest part of having a chronic condition and trying to maintain a healthy lifestyle?
 Or, what are the biggest obstacles?

 Sometimes my range of motion is affected.
 It also limits how hard I can push myself.
-You also have of follow up on whatever conditions you may have to make sure you are taking care of things.
+You also have followed up on whatever conditions you may have to make sure you are taking care of things.

-Carol has a back ground as a dietitian, so eating healthy is important to us.
+Carol has a background as a dietitian, so eating healthy is important to us.
 I went vegetarian in the summer of 1991 when I was living in Houston.
-With the heat and humidity I found that I had more energy.
-I have kept with it for heath and animal welfare reasons.
+With the heat and humidity, I found that I had more energy.
+I have kept with it for health and animal welfare reasons.
 My father’s side of the family has issues with high cholesterol.
 I figure being vegetarian keep me off statins for about 4 years.
 A few years ago I decided to go vegan mainly from a concern for other living creatures.
 So as a family, we have been moving in that direction.